reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 The keeper who heard the loud "pop" sound rushed over and saw only the bear shed 2.5 meters away from the fence.
 Sixty-eight bears were huddled together, like a small black mountain.
 After using a fire extinguisher to disperse the bear, a human body emerged from the white powder.
 The body had been torn apart by the cubs, the internal organs were completely missing, a large hole was opened from the stomach to the intestines, and there were several bite marks on the hands, feet and other parts of the body.
 Her clothes were torn into pieces, as if she were naked.

-She was a devout Buddhist, and she has previously talked about "she will fall into the world of demons", "people die but their souls live forever", etc. When she left home after noon, she said, "Tell me to go into that world."
+She was a devout Buddhist, and she has previously talked about "she will fall into the world of demons", "people die but their souls live forever", etc. When she left home after noon, she said, "They tell me to go into that world."
 She also left a suicide note for her husband.
 Her neighbors also thought she was a weird person.

 Some people said that this woman had said before, "I want to be eaten by a tiger."[^sattva] She also thought about the tiger cage next to the bear shed, but because she could not get past the iron fence, she jumped into the bear shed.